mohanvive/siddhi-guides/alerts-static-threshold/README.md

 Generating Alerts Based on Static and Dynamic Thresholds
 ===========================================================

-In this guide, we are going to understand one of the common requirements of a Stream Processing which is generating alerts based on static and dynamic thresholds.
+In this guide, you are going to understand one of the common requirements of a Stream Processing which is generating alerts based on static and dynamic thresholds.
 To understand this requirement, let’s consider the throttling use case in an API management solutions.